JeffTimoman/itx-te-2025-apps/deployment/README.md

 If you want I can:
 - Add a small systemd unit to run docker-compose on boot.
-- Create a simple LetsEncrypt/Certbot setup for HTTPS in the nginx manifest.
+- Add a certbot + nginx example to automatically provision LetsEncrypt certificates.
-- Adjust resource limits further after a smoke test on your VM.
+- Run a smoke test on your VM (you can grant me access or paste logs) and further tune memory.